violetrollergirl/violetrollergirl.com/booking-guide/index.md

 ### The day before our date

 On the day before our date, I'll send you a reminder message.
 The reminder will re-confirm all the details we've already worked out (date, time, duration, and so on).

-It'll also provide more specific instructions for exactly how to meet, including things like where to park if you're driving, which intersection to meet at, a specific address with instructions on how to use the buzzer, and so on.
+In this reminder message, I'll also provide more specific instructions for exactly how to meet, including things like where to park if you're driving, which intersection to meet at, a specific address with instructions on how to use the buzzer, and so on.

 If you haven't met a companion before, this part can feel a bit like spycraft, but don't worry.
 That's just pre-date jitters and butterflies.